-The load along the pipe in intermediate anchor (node 11) will be zero
+As can be seen in Fig. 2, The load along the pipe in an intermediate anchor (node 11) will be zero.

-In reality the piping heating up can be uneven, the friction forces can be different on the left and right part of piping, piping design can’t be ideal.
+In reality, the piping heating up can be uneven, the friction forces can be different on the left and right parts of the piping, piping design can’t be ideal.
 Therefore, the real load on the anchor will not be zero.

-To avoid such situation the Anchor Factor “k” is used in piping stress engineering practice.
-Following method can be manually used in any pipe stress analysis software.
-In PASS/START-PROF piping stress analysis software this is built-in function.
+To avoid such a situation the Anchor Factor “k” is used in piping stress engineering practice.
+The following method can be manually used in any pipe stress analysis software.
+In PASS/START-PROF piping stress analysis software this is a built-in function.

 - If loads from pipes to the left and right of the support (N1 and N2) are in the same direction, they are combined as N1+N2